duneanalytics/docs/docs/tables/decoded.md

 Working with decoded data allows you deep access to information stored on the blockchain and is very information rich, but understanding that data sometimes takes a bit of effort on your side since you are interacting with the data of the contract in a direct way.

-## Which tables should you use?
+## Which tables should I use?

-**Events** are designed to be analysed and stored on the blockchain to allow backward looking analysis of what is happening, **transactions** and **message calls** are made to pass information between smart contracts.
-Therefore, in most cases the easiest and most accessible way to analyse various things happening on the blockchain is by looking at events.
+**Events** are designed to be analyzed and stored on the blockchain to allow backward looking analysis of what is happening, **transactions** and **message calls** are made to pass information between smart contracts.
+Therefore, in most cases the easiest and most accessible way to analyze various things happening on the blockchain is by looking at events.
 However, there is some cases where the emitted events miss some crucial information or there is just no events that get emitted.
 In these cases you might have to fall back to transaction and message calls (found in call tables).
 Cases where no event gets emitted get rarer over time as developers now mostly understand that events are important enough to be emitted, but they still exist.
 In some cases, it might make sense to combine the decoded data with [raw data](../raw-data/chains/) in order to get metadata about the transaction or dive even deeper.

-## **Queries to explore decoded Contracts**
+## Queries to explore decoded Contracts

 **See all projects we have decoded data for**